acw414/eLISA/README.md

 This process can be done by first collecting samples, extracting and purifying the DNA, and then amplifying it through a technique known as [PCR](https://www.yourgenome.org/facts/what-is-pcr-polymerase-chain-reaction).
 This method is advantageous as it is more efficient that conducting observations/trapping, and also does a quantitative analysis which aids in population count.

 eDNA can be used to track the spread of invasive species, which are species that have been introduced, either intentionally or unintentionally, to a region outside their natural range and subsequently caused harm to this new habitat.
-This is a worthwhile field of study as population booms of invasive species could threaten native species, [disrupt ecosystem functions] (https://www.environmentalscience.org/invasive-species), and even cause [millions of dollars worth of damage](https://2001-2009.state.gov/g/oes/ocns/inv/cs/2304.htm).
+This is a worthwhile field of study as population booms of invasive species could threaten native species, [disrupt ecosystem functions](https://www.environmentalscience.org/invasive-species), and even cause [millions of dollars worth of damage](https://2001-2009.state.gov/g/oes/ocns/inv/cs/2304.htm).

 Purpose of program: